Skip to main content

 This simplified definition of how brakes work shows the two key components that you must maintain as a car owner: the brake fluid and the brake pads.

 While the brake fluid and brake pads are something to monitor as the vehicle's caretaker, there are smaller parts that need to be inspected by a trained eye to ensure your safety.
+In a typical brake service, a Metro Motor auto repair technician checks your vehicle's:

 • Rotors